Optimize discrete loss with finite-difference physics constraint and time-stepping for PDE solving: Methodology

 In conventional CFD solvers, the governing equations are discretized in space and time, and the flow field is advanced through explicit or implicit time-marching schemes.
 At each time step, large sparse linear or nonlinear systems must be solved, typically involving global matrix assembly and iterative solvers.
 While this paradigm is well established and numerically robust, its computational cost and memory footprint grow rapidly for fine grids, complex geometries, and time-dependent simulations, particularly when repeated solves are required in optimization, inverse problems, or parametric studies.

-PINNs reformulate PDE solving as a global function-approximation problem, where a neural network is trained to satisfy the governing equations together with boundary conditions, and initial conditions through loss minimization.
+PINN reformulates PDE solving as a global function-approximation problem, where a neural network is trained to satisfy the governing equations together with boundary conditions, and initial conditions through loss minimization.
 This grid-free paradigm avoids explicit matrix assembly and offers strong flexibility for irregular domains.
-Nevertheless, PINNs introduce new challenges, including high training cost, substantial memory overhead from automatic differentiation, and stiff objectives arising from competing loss terms.
+Nevertheless, PINN introduces new challenges, including high training cost, substantial memory overhead from automatic differentiation, and stiff objectives arising from competing loss terms.
 These issues become especially pronounced for time-dependent, convection-dominated regimes at high Reynolds numbers, where reliable convergence and accuracy are difficult to guarantee.

-The proposed FDTO framework represents a unique intermediate paradigm between classical CFD and PINNs.
+The proposed FDTO framework represents a unique intermediate paradigm between classical CFD and PINN.
 Similar to CFD, FDTO retains finite-difference discretizations on body-fitted structured grids, thereby preserving the numerical stability, locality, and physical consistency of traditional schemes.
 In contrast to CFD, FDTO avoids the solution of large algebraic systems.
 Instead, the discrete flow variables are updated by minimizing a residual-based loss function at each time step, enabling matrix-free updates driven by optimization algorithms.

-Compared with PINNs, FDTO optimizes discrete flow variables directly rather than neural-network parameters.
+Compared with PINN, FDTO optimizes discrete flow variables directly rather than neural-network parameters.
 This removes the need for network training, reduces the memory overhead of deep automatic-differentiation graphs, and avoids the stiffness associated with global function approximation.
 By constructing the objective from classical finite-difference operators, FDTO inherits the stability and consistency of established numerical schemes.
 Moreover, this discrete-optimization viewpoint supports time-marching-oriented optimization for time-dependent problems, while remaining compatible with complex geometries and conventional CFD data structures.